 The power supply's OVP circuit contains a crowbar SCR, which effectively shorts the output of the power supply whenever the overvoltage condition occurs.
 If external voltage source such as a battery is connected across the output, and the overvoltage condition inadvertently occurs, the SCR will continuously sink a large current from the source; possibly damaging the power supply.
-To avoid this a diode must be connected in series with the output as shown below.
+To avoid this a diode must be connected in series with the output as shown in Figure 3-1 on next page.